 Why a new protocol?

-The full explanation of our motivations in creating a new protocol can be found in Motivations.
+The full explanation of our motivations in creating a new protocol can be found in the Motivations document.

 Some of the key reasons include: